cebarbosa/paintbox/docs/preparing_models.rst

 models, CvD are also distributed as SSP models with varying ages, metallicities, and IMFs, but also provide response functions that allow the variation of several individual elements, e.g., C, N, O, Mg, Si, Ca, Ti, and Fe.
-To handle these models, we use the utility class ``CvD18``, built from the basic ``paintbox`` classes, to handle the input files and produce spectra with any combination of parameters.
+In this cases, To handle these models, we use the utility class ``CvD18``, built from the basic ``paintbox`` classes, to handle the input files and produce spectra with any combination of parameters.

 ::

     import os
-    import glob

     import numpy as np
     from paintbox.utils import CvD18, disp2vel